Guidance, Soft skills & personality

 What can you do to avoid unfulfilled expectations? – You can comment on your expectations in advance.
 Then the other person knows what you want and can react accordingly.

-Check expectations
+Check your own expectations

 Of course, it makes sense to subject your expectations to a thorough examination.

 In our example, you might ask yourself: Is that really the case?
 Do all people have to reply to emails within 4 hours?
 Is that a realistic expectation?
 Or is that perhaps not necessary at all?
 Maybe it’s okay to answer after a day or two.
+Perhaps in the course of your self-reflection you will realize that you are not only setting very high standards for others, but also for yourself, which may not even be fulfilled objectively.

 Questions